-23.1 Unit members shall be subject to the same parking rates, procedures and policies as other University employees who are not subject to collective bargaining, except that the cost of parking permits shall not increase by more than 10% in any fiscal year.
-This shall include the option, if available pursuant to a lawful qualified plan, of paying for parking in pre-tax dollars.
-Notwithstanding the foregoing, if the University wishes to make a modification in the current compound-permitted parking policies, it will provide 30 days written notice.
+- 23.1 Unit members shall be subject to the same parking rates, procedures and policies as other University employees who are not subject to collective bargaining, except that the cost of parking permits shall not increase by more than 10% in any fiscal year.
+This shall include the option, if available pursuant to a lawful qualified plan, of paying for parking in pre-tax dollars. - 23.2 If the University wishes to make a modification in the current compound-permitted parking policies, it will provide 30 days written notice.
 Upon request, the University will meet to discuss with the Union the proposed decision.
 The Union may present alternatives to the proposed changes.
-The University reserves the right to make the final decision, but shall consider the Union's input in good faith.

-- 23.2 Custodians who work overtime and are required to move vehicles in order to work overtime, shall be given work time in order to move personal vehicles.
-Custodians shall be required to move personal vehicles in a timely fashion. - 23.3 The University will provide an employee with one replacement parking permit for a lost or destroyed permit once during the life of a permit.
+The University reserves the right to make the final decision, but shall consider the Union's input in good faith. - 23.3 Bargaining unit members who work overtime and are required to move vehicles in order to work overtime, shall be given work time in order to move personal vehicles.
+Bargaining unit members shall be required to move personal vehicles in a timely fashion.